 - The hospital or community dental services

 - The Department for Work and Pensions and its agencies, where you are claiming exemption or remission from NHS charges

 - Private dental schemes of which you are a member.

 Disclosure will take place on a ‘need-to-know’ basis.
-Only those individuals or organisations who need to know in order to provide care to you – or in order to ensure the proper administration of Government (whose personnel are covered by strict confidentiality rules) – will be given the information.
-Only the information that the recipient needs to know will be disclosed.
+We will only provide information to individuals or organizations who need it to provide care to you or to ensure the proper administration of government (whose personnel are covered by strict confidentiality rules).
+We will only disclose information that the recipient needs to have.

-- You have the right of access to the data that we hold about you and to receive a copy.
-Access may be obtained by making a request in writing and the payment of a fee of up to £10 (for records held on computer) or £50 (for those held manually, including non-digital radiographs).
-We will provide a copy of the record within 40 days of receipt of the request and fee (where payable) and an explanation of your record should you require it.
+Access You can access to the data that we hold about you and to receive a copy by submitting a written request.
+We charge a fee for copies of your data: up to £10 (for records held on the computer) or £50 (for those held manually, including non-digital radiographs).
+We will provide the requested information (and an explanation if you require it) within 40 days of receiving your request and fee (where payable).

 If you do not agree If you do not wish personal data that we hold about you to be disclosed or used in the way that is described in this Code, you should discuss the matter with your dentist.
 You should be aware, however, that objecting to how we process your information may affect our ability to provide you with dental care.